Skip To Main Content

 Purpose Statement Required Your purpose statement should be a narrative no longer than five double-spaced pages that should address the questions found in this MSW narrative document.

 Letters of Recommendation 3 academic or professional reference(s) demonstrating your attributes for successful completion of this program (you will request these through the Graduate Admissions Application; let your recommenders know of your deadline to ensure submissions are on time).
-For the 36-hour program, 1 additional letter of reference from a BSW program/field director should also be included.
+For the 36-hour program, 1 letter of reference should be from a BSW program/field director, indicating your good-standing and how many hours were completed in field practicum.

 Field Evaluation Required for the 36-hour program